tidal stream image

 So What is Next for Tidal Energy Generation

-The use of tidal energy could also decrease the need for nuclear power.
-Changing tidal flows by damming a bay or an estuary or locating large turbine generators onto the seabed could, however, result in negative impacts on aquatic and shoreline ecosystems, as well as on navigation and recreation.
+Also, the use of tidal energy could also decrease the need for nuclear power.
+Changing tidal flows by damming a bay or an estuary or locating large turbine generators onto the seabed could, however, result in negative environmental impacts and risks on aquatic and shoreline ecosystems, as well as on navigation and recreation.

-Tidal energy from the sea requires a large capital investment in dams, turbines and support ships, but once a “tidal energy” plant is built the energy it generates is essentially free with the system being relatively inexpensive to run.
+While tidal energy from the sea offers a predictable power source, it requires a large capital investment in dams, turbines and support ships.
+Also, tidal power plants are limited to being installed at specific points along coastal areas.
+But once a “tidal energy” plant is built the energy it generates is essentially free with the system being relatively inexpensive to run.

 For more information about “Tidal Energy” and how to generate your own electricity using the power of the sea.
-Or to obtain more tidal energy information about the various types of tidal energy systems available, or to just explore the advantages and disadvantages of tidal power as a renewable energy resource, then Click Here to order your copy from Amazon today about ocean, tidal and wave energy, the energy revolution from the sea.
+Or to obtain more tidal energy information about the various types of tidal energy systems available, or to just explore the advantages and disadvantages of tidal power as a renewable energy resource.
+Then this book about Ocean, Tidal, and Wave Energy describes how tidal and wave energy are the next energy revolution from the sea.

 Top Selling Tidal Energy Related Products